dvir001/emberfall/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
-We've got a [list of issues](https://github.com/space-wizards/space-station-14-content/issues) that need to be done and anybody can pick them up.
+We've got a [roadmap](https://github.com/orgs/emberfall-14/projects/1/views/1) with features that need to be implemented.
 Don't be afraid to ask for help either!
 Just make sure your changes and pull requests are in accordance with the [contribution guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html).

-We are not currently accepting translations of the game on our main repository.
-If you would like to translate the game into another language consider creating a fork or contributing to a fork.

 ## Building